etcd-io/etcd/README.md

 etcd
 ```

-If etcd is [build from the master branch][dl-build], run it as below:
+If etcd is [built from the master branch][dl-build], run it as below:

 ```sh
 ./bin/etcd